MaxMeyberg/My-First-User-Auth-w-Touch-ID-/README.md

 - Code optimization
 - Additional security features
 - Better documentation of code functionality
+- Create a functioning backend (This is just a static front end)

 ## Acknowledgments
 Built as a learning exercise and challenge assessment.
 While the code may not be production-ready, it serves as a valuable proof-of-concept and learning milestone in my development journey.